 - Immediately generate internal reports for documentation and grants

 - Check out our FAQs to see responses to some of the most common questions about Vamos.

 “Vamos has completely reshaped how we do our farmworker outreach.
 Now, all of our outreach notes are organized and at our fingertips, planning routes takes only a fraction of the time, and the mobile app allows us to adjust quickly on the road while visiting workers.”

 Built with love by Code the Dream Labs

 About Code the Dream

-Code the Dream offers free intensive training in software development to people from diverse low-income backgrounds.
+Code the Dream (CTD) envisions a world in which tech innovation comes from all of us and benefits all of us.
+We offer free intensive training in software development to people from diverse low-income backgrounds.
 In CTD Labs, our coders work with experienced mentors to hone those skills by building apps and technology platforms for a range of startups, nonprofits and government clients.
 The ultimate aim of Code the Dream is to create a unique win-win, where our coders gain real experience building apps that make the world a little better place, and then use that experience to launch new careers with enormous opportunity for themselves, their families, and their communities.

 Several of Code the Dream’s apprentice software developers come from farmworker families.
 One of the early developers was a DACA recipient from Mexico who lived with her family in single-room migrant farmworker housing for several years.
 Of all the Code the Dream projects she worked on, she felt particularly connected to this app because of her family’s work in agriculture.
 She knows firsthand the challenges the workers experience and she cares deeply about their struggles.